Global equity listings start to recover after 2016 slump

 "We have had a backdrop of rising markets, low volatility and better macroeconomic data.
 These combine to produce strong appetite for new issues," Bank of America's global head of equity capital markets, Craig Coben, said.

-Russell Holden, corporate partner at international law firm Taylor Wessing, said he expected this to continue as companies waited for more favorable conditions.
+Russell Holden, corporate partner at international law firm Taylor Wessing, said he expected this to continue as companies waited for more favourable conditions.

 "With the share price gains over the past six months, combined with some uncertainty over the outcome of the Brexit negotiations, a market correction may be down the road so investors are taking a cautious approach at the moment and do not want to be overpaying for assets."